atmotv/WebStream/README.md

 ## The Content ##

-All our content can be downloaded, the video you download contains Copyright Watermark for secure the content
+All our content can be downloaded, the video you download contains Copyright Watermark to provide the content to not be fully copied

+## Site Now

+The website content is in the other brunch of this project.
+The site is currently unusable